timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

 logging does cause some write load, but because the threshold lags behind the area of data that is currently changing, the writes are small and rare.

-### Materialization engine

-The materialization engine performs two transactions.
-The first transaction blocks all INSERTs, UPDATEs, and DELETEs, determines the time range to materialize, and updates the invalidation threshold.
-The second transaction unblocks other transactions, and materializes the aggregates.
-The first transaction is very quick, and most of the work happens during the second transaction, to ensure that the work does not interfere with other operations.

 ## Using continuous aggregates in a multi-node environment

 If you are using Timescale in a multi-node environment, there are some